rknell/cordova-media-generator/README.md

 $ npm install -g cordova-media-generator
 ```

-Once installed, cd to the root of your codova application and run:
+Once installed, cd to the root of your Cordova application and run:
 ```bash
 $ mediagen <logofilename.jpg> <backgroundcolourinhex-egFFF>
 ```